khloudfawzy/Callstack-vs.-Callback-Queue-vs.-Microtask-Queue/README.md

     8- now the callstack is empty and the setTimeout will be moved from the Callback queue to the callstack by the event loop 9- it prints 'Second!', then it'll be removed from the callstack

-**MicroTask queue:**
+**Microtask queue:**

-microTask queue handles promise operations. when a peomise is ready, its .then/catch/finally handlers are put into the queue but it's not executed, yet. tha tasks in the microTask queue is executed **after** callstack is done with all synchronous code and **before** executing the tasks in the callback queue
+microtask queue handles promise operations. when a peomise is ready, its .then/catch/finally handlers are put into the queue but it's not executed, yet. tha tasks in the microtask queue is executed **after** callstack is done with all synchronous code and **before** executing the tasks in the callback queue

 **So the otder is like this:**

     1- callstack
-    2- microTask queue
+    2- microtask queue
     3- Callback queue